Moreholidays December Wright Brothers Day

 History and Origin of National Cookie Cutter Day

 While cookie cutters have been in use since ancient times, this holiday is quite recent.
 In 1996, National Cookie Cutter Week was created by Paula Mullins from Kentucky.
 Then in 2019, this avid cookie baker founded National Cookie Cutter Day.
 The date for this holiday at the start of December is perfect.
 Certainly, you can make cutout cookies any time of the year, and for any event.
-But, most people make them during the holiday season which has just begun.
+Although, most people make them during the holiday season which has just begun.

 We found no congressional records or presidential proclamation creating this day as a national day.